CHP-INSPECT/Windows-10-Cleanup/README.md

 ## Recommended Browsers
 Windows 10 is installed with Microsoft Edge and Internet Explorer 10 by default.

-Due to the history of security flaws, compatibility issues, and poor user experiences, it is recommended that Internet Explorer be completely removed from the system, and replaced by a modern browser of your choice.
-The author recommends Google Chrome, due to its outstanding security features.
+Due to the history of security flaws, compatibility issues, and poor user experience, it is recommended that Internet Explorer be completely removed from the system and replaced by a modern browser of your choice.
+This author recommends Google Chrome, due to its outstanding security features.

 Leaving Internet Explorer installed is not recommended as some shortcuts and programs may launch Internet Explorer processes if it is installed, regardless of preferred browser settings.
 Windows updates may also periodically set the preferred browser back to IE if it remains installed.